aimclub/blocksnet/build_docs/source/index.rst

 ..
-Masterplanning documentation master file, created by sphinx-quickstart on Fri Jun 23 19:06:47 2023.
+BlocksNet documentation master file, created by sphinx-quickstart on Fri Jun 23 19:06:47 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Masterplanning's documentation!
+Welcome to BlocksNet's documentation!
 ==========================================

 .. toctree::